Richadxt/Car-Rental-System/Readme.txt

 How to run Project
-1. Download and Unzip the file on your local system copy carrental .
+1. Download the file on your local system copy carrental .
 2. Put carrental folder inside root directory (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)

 Database Configuration

 Open phpmyadmin
 Create Database carrental
-Import database carrental.sql (available SQL File Folder inside zip package)
+Import database carrental.sql

-For User
-Open Your browser put inside browser “http://localhost/carrental” Login Details for user:
-Username : richa@gmail.com
-Password: R0916867

-For Admin Panel
-Open Your browser put inside browser “http://localhost/carrental/admin” Login Details for admin :
-Username: admin
-Password: Richa@0916867
+Car-Rental-System project, the name itself suggests that it's for car rent purposes.
+Buyer can easily rent their budgeted car at a suitable cost.
+This project is created using HTML 5, CSS 3, Bootstrap, Javascript and PHP with MySQL database connectivity is at the backend.